Guide 14 chapters

 How Attribution Works

-CTV attribution uses household-level matching.
+Here’s the mechanics.
 The platform records IP address and device ID when your ad serves.
-When someone visits your website, their IP/device is captured.
-The platform matches website visitors to ad exposure, and if a match occurs within the attribution window (typically 14-30 days), it’s counted as a verified visit.
+When someone visits your website, their IP gets captured too.
+The platform matches visitors to exposed households.
+If a match happens within the attribution window, it’s a verified visit.

 A 7-day window is conservative with high confidence.
-14 days is balanced and typical for local services.
-21-30 days suits longer consideration cycles.
-For personal injury, 14-21 days is appropriate.
-Someone sees your ad, gets in an accident a week later, searches for you, and that’s a valid attribution path.
+Fourteen days is balanced and typical for local services.
+Twenty-one to 30 days suits longer decision cycles.
+For personal injury, 14-21 days makes sense.
+Someone sees your ad today, gets in an accident next week, searches your name.
+That’s a valid path.

 MetricTypical Range